bmorris3/hipparchus/docs/hipparchus/tutorial.rst

 Tutorials
 =========

+In this tutorial, we'll walk through an example where we download a HARPS E2DS echelle spectrum of Proxima Centauri.
+We'll also download two spectral templates -- one for TiO and another for water.
+We'll then take the cross-correlation of the TiO template with the stellar spectrum to show that there is significant TiO absorption in the atmosphere of this M5V star.
+Lastly, we'll hunt for cool starspots on the stellar surface by searching for cooler water absorption in the optical high resolution spectrum via the cross-correlation.

 Loading a spectrum
 ------------------

-First, we need a spectrum to work with, so we'll download a HARPS E2DS spectrum of Proxima Centauri that's currently hosted on Google Drive, like so:
+First, we need a spectrum to work with, so we'll download a HARPS E2DS spectrum of Proxima Centauri that's currently hosted on Google Drive using astropy's `~astropy.utils.data.download_file` function, like so:

 .. code-block:: python